Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Chlorphenamine Maleate

 - unintended ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of such medications by the animal itself.

-The toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. dose for dogs is approximately 9 mg of chlorphenamine maleate per kilogram of body weight when taken orally.
-For cats, the toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. threshold is lower, with doses as low as 4–6 mg/kg potentially leading to severe intoxications.
-This increased sensitivity in cats is due to their limited ability to metabolize certain medications, which is related to a deficiencyDeficiency means a lack or absence of a necessary substance required for normal bodily functions or health, such as vitamins, minerals, or hormones. in specific glucuronidationGlucuronidation is a metabolic process in which glucuronic acid is bound to substances such as drugs, toxins, or hormones to make them more water-soluble and easier to excrete.
+The toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. dose in dogs for oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+In veterinary medicine, many treatments are administered orally. ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. is approximately 9 mg of chlorphenamine maleate per kilogram of body weight.
+In cats, the toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. threshold is lower, and doses as low as 4–6 mg/kg can lead to severe intoxication.
+This increased sensitivity in cats is due to their limited ability to metabolize certain medications, which is related to a lack of specific glucuronidationGlucuronidation is a metabolic process in which glucuronic acid is bound to substances such as drugs, toxins, or hormones to make them more water-soluble and easier to excrete.
 This process is important for detoxification in the body of dogs and cats. enzymesEnzymes are biological catalysts that accelerate specific chemical reactions in the body without being consumed.
 They play a crucial role in virtually all physiological processes. in the liver.
-Young, old, or pre-diseased animals, as well as breeds with known drug sensitivity such as Collies or Australian Shepherds, who are often carriers of the MDR1 gene defect, are particularly at risk.
+Young, old, or chronically ill animals are particularly at risk, as are breeds with known drug sensitivity such as Collies or Australian Shepherds, which are often carriers of the MDR1 genetic defectA genetic defect is an abnormality or mutation in the DNA sequence of a gene that can lead to a malfunction or absence of a protein.
+Genetic defects can cause various genetic diseases and conditions..

 Mechanism of action

-In small animals, symptoms of chlorphenamine maleate intoxication appear after approximately 10 hours.
+In small animals, symptoms of intoxication with chlorphenamine maleate appear after about 10 hours.

-The primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. concern is kidney damage with corresponding effects on the internal environment.
-Chlorphenamine maleate has a depressive effect on the nervous system and can lead to changes in blood count.
+The primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. concern is damage to the kidneys with corresponding effects on the internal environment.
+Chlorphenamine maleate has a depressive effect on the nervous system and can lead to changes in the blood count.

 Supplements